b1tsized/vault-tutorial/alternate-auth-methods-and-ssh-secrets/README.md

     `sudo vim /etc/ssh/sshd_config`

+17. Edit the following sections

+    `ChallengeResponseAuthentication yes`

+    `UsePAM yes`

+    `PasswordAuthentication no`

-17. Restart the sshd service
+18. Restart the sshd service

     `sudo systemctl restart sshd`

-18. On the Vault server login using that username and password previously set
+19. On the Vault server login using that username and password previously set

     `vault login -method=userpass username={{username}} password={{password}}`

-19. We're going to now get our token for that server
+20. We're going to now get our token for that server

     `vault write ssh/creds/otp_role ip={{ip-address}}`

-20. Copy the key displayed in the output
+21. Copy the key displayed in the output

-21. From the Vault server try and ssh to the server
+22. From the Vault server try and ssh to the server

     `ssh ubuntu@{{ip-address}}`

-22. When it asks for password enter the key given to you in the previous step
+23. When it asks for password enter the key given to you in the previous step

-23. You've now successfully used Vault to login to a server
+24. You've now successfully used Vault to login to a server